talkersoft/onboarding-data-ingestion/architecture.md

                           │                          Seq (Log Aggregator)                         │
                           │                        http://localhost:5380                          │
                           │                                                                       │
-                          │   All structured logs (JSON/CLEF) from onboarding-api and             │
+│   All structured logs (JSON/CLEF) from data-loader,                   │
-                          │   ingestion-service are shipped here.
-Every log entry has             │ │   a correlationId — click one to see the full request trace           │ │   across both services.                                               │
+│   onboarding-api, and ingestion-service are shipped here.             │ │   Every log entry has a correlationId — click one to see              │ │   the full request trace across all services.                         │
                           │                                                                       │
                           └──────────────────────────────▲──────────────────▲─────────────────────┘
                                                          │                  │